Wildflower (TV series): Season 4 (2017–18)

 A popular uprising topples the Ardiente family.
 With solid evidence and witnesses no longer afraid to speak out, the people of Ardiente file cases of multiple murders, frustrated homicides, Estafa, plunder charges that would send them to prison for a long time, but Julio and Emilia escape capture.
 Their joy does not last long when Julio assassinates Diego with a sniper rifle, escaping once again to a Triad safe house.

 Emilia realizes her father's direct hand in the murders of her Aunt Claire and mother Helena; and that he never respected her as an equal.
 As Lily tries to stop Julio from escaping, Emilia comes face-to-face with her father, who shoots him several times and in turn, shoots Emilia in the spine.
 Later, Emilia, now a paraplegic is serving her time in prison.
 Lily visits extending an Olive branch and forgives her.
-The story ends with an epilogue showing Venus (Helena Montoya’s adopted daughter) torturing Julio to death with a blowtorch.
+The story ends with an epilogue showing Venus (Helena Montoya's adopted daughter) torturing Julio to death with a blowtorch and subjecting him to human experimentation and Lily's successful senatorial and presidential ambition, commemorating the struggles she faced that makes her stronger through the years.